Longtime San Francisco Giants owner Peter Magowan dies

 #ReadLocal

 With the game's greatest slugger in place, the Giants went on to have great success and Magowan put together a plan to build a privately funded ballpark on the water in downtown San Francisco.
-That park opened in 2000 and became one of the jewels of the game.
+That park, the first in years built without direct public funding, opened in 2000 and became one of the jewels of the game.

 Comments